by Susan Flantzer © Unofficial Royalty 2020

 On September 6, 1703, without divorcing his wife Queen Louise, Frederik IV made a bigamous marriage to Elisabeth.
 On the same day, Elisabeth was created Countess of Antvorskov and was given Antvorskov Castle, a Catholic monastery before the Protestant Reformation.
 In 1585, it became illegal to use the name Antvorskov Abbey to refer to the property, and so it was called Antvorskov Castle.

 On June 18, 1704, Elisabeth gave birth to a son, Frederik Gyldenløve.
-Following the practice of his predecessors, Frederik IV gave his illegitimate children the surname Gyldenløve which means Golden Love.
+Following the practice of his predecessors, Frederik IV gave his illegitimate children the surname Gyldenløve which means Golden Lion.
 After giving birth, Elisabeth developed complications and died on June 27, 1704, aged 25.
 She was greatly mourned by Frederik IV who gave her a lavish funeral and commanded that the bells of three churches should ring for two hours.
 Elisabeth was buried at the Church of Our Savior in Copenhagen, Denmark.
 Her son lived for only nine months and was buried with Elisabeth.

 Charlotte Helene von Schindel